 Money market accounts blend the best benefits of high-interest savings accounts and checking accounts.

-For example, the same account earns interest on your deposits and lets you make withdrawals with a debit card or money-sending apps.
+For example, the same account earns interest on deposits and lets you withdraw money with a debit card or money-sending app.
 Some accounts may even let you write checks or enroll in online bill pay.